yandexx/cofi/README.md

 This is a simple tool that is designed to determine whether any data gets corrupted during I/O to a file.

 It generates random data blocks, calculates md5 for them, writes them to a target file, afterwards reads the data back and compares md5 hashes.
-This procedure repeats forever until stopped manually, or until corruption was detected.
+This procedure repeats forever until stopped manually, or until corruption gets detected.

 The tool was used successfully in a production case to prove that corruption was happening.